A delicious breakfast cake made from whole grains, nuts, and seeds, with no flour whatsoever! Gluten-free with an egg-free option.

 - Preheat the oven to 350 degrees and brush and 8-inch x 8-inch non-stick cake pan with melted coconut oil.

 - Thoroughly whisk together the oats, cinnamon, salt, baking powder, and chia seeds in a medium bowl.

-- Add the eggs, maple syrup, butter, and almond milk.
+- Add the eggs, maple syrup, butter, almond milk, and chopped pecans .
 Mix until well combined.
-(Batter will be liquidy- that's normal.)
+(Batter may be liquidy- that's o.k.)